Tadese10/Asp-Net-Authentification/README.md

 # ASP .NET 7.0 Authentification 🔒

-<strong>This repo contains a simple authentification system in a microservice based infrastructure addable to your project containing a simple login & registration system with other cool & secured tools for more efficienty with an API gateway and other service used as an example in this case.</strong>
+<strong>Complete and simple authentification system in a microservice based infrastructure addable to your project containing a simple login & registration system with other cryptographic methods and tools for more security.
+Adding Ocelot as Api gateway for communication between services demonstration./strong>

 ## Microservices